 The technology: Water jet is a process that I have built up an intimacy with.
 It has become part of my chemical makeup.
 Each day there is a response to be found from questions relating to the extension of creative practice.
 Part engineer, part artist the machine offers a new set of skills and questions how industrial technology has a role in the development of both ideas and the material.
 The work explores how the machine can push a perception of industrial made items and in return produce a unique handmade object.

-Vanessa has recently returning to full time making after a number of years in Higher Education.
 An artist, educator and consultant in waterjet for both creative and industrial sectors, she has helped numerous artists apply the technology into their work.
 In 2012 her book ‘New Technologies In Glass” was published by Bloomsbury.
 She continues to exhibit her Internationally and write about art and its interface with industrial technology.
+Currently, full-time Professor at Chichester Unversity where she is Programme lead for their Prodcut Design/ Design Engineering degree course.
+Alongside she is busy working on new work for a Solo show in 2022.
+The exhibition will the inaugural exhibition for a New Glass Museum opening in Stourbridge, West Midlands April 2022.